 Does planning permission cost much?

-This can vary but if you contact Sweeney architects we can put a detailed fee proposal together with an estimated budget for your build and advice on any additional professional services and costs that may be required during the course of your build.
+This can vary on size and location.
+Contact us to discuss putting a detailed fee proposal together along with an estimated budget for your build and advice on any additional professional services and costs that may be required during the course of the build.

 How long does it take to get planning permission?

-If the local authority decides to give you planning permission, you will get a notice of intention to grant planning permission.
-If no one appeals the decision to An Bord Pleanála within 4 weeks of the date of this decision, you will get grant of permission from the local authority.
+If the local authority decides to grant planning permission, a notice of intention to grant planning permission will be issued.
+If no appeals to that decision are made to An Bord Pleanála within 4 weeks of the date of this decision, a grant of permission from the local authority will be issued.